darriktan/ID-ASG-2/README.md

+Project Title

-Project Name: ID Assignment 1
+ID Assignment 2
 Name: Darrik Tan  S10208603
 Github link: https://darriktan.github.io/id-asg-2/

-Design Process
+Getting Started

 Started with the wireframes in Adobe XD.
 Then I filled up the HTML file with the information I thought was going to be need.
-From there, i created a sticky nav bar with CSS with references from online platforms like W3schools.
-I also refered to some of the CAs to create some features on the website.
-One of which is the Random User CA, which refered to and modified it to my own needs.
-I then added some styling like the background image and colors to the web page.
-From there, I made a JSON data of the restaurants I wanted to display.
+From there, I followed the wireframes as close as possible to create the styling of the website in a CSS file which was linked to the HTML file.

+Prerequisites

+As I could not find a suitable API, I created a JSON data to get the required data for my website.

+I first created a .json file and then from there I searched for restaurants on the internet, and got their addresses from Google Maps.
+Then I got the restaurant websites, which the user can go to for more info about the restaurant.
+With all this information, I made a list in the.json file which contained the different cuisines.
+Under the cuisines, I added in the respective restaurants' data.

 Improvements(Add on ideas)

-Some ideas I wanted to implement was to navigate the user to the restaurant.
+Implement a program to help the user navigate to the restaurant.
-Another idea was to display the reviews of the restaurant and also allow the user to add their own ratings or reviews.
+Display the reviews of the restaurant and also allow the user to add their own ratings or reviews.
 However, I did not add it in as i was incapable of doing so.
-In the end the program did not work as I wanted it to, as I wasn't able to get the search value to match the cuisine in JSON data.
-However, I was still able to pull out the data and display it on the box(when I did not add the code to match the cuisine the user's input).

-References:
+Built With

+AdobeXD - Wireframing
+Visual Studio Code - Coding

+Acknowledgments
+References/Inspirations

 https://www.w3schools.com/
 ID CA Random User